-Free Appropriate Public Education
+Free Appropriate Public Education (EARE): Special education programs of

 (FAPE): Special education programs and related services that are provided at public expense, under public supervision and direction, and without charge to the parent.

 Functional Behavioral Assessment

 (FBA): When a student engages in problem behaviors that may interfere with their learning or the learning of others, or that place the student or others at risk of harm or injury, a Functional Behavioral Assessment may be conducted.
 A Functional Behavioral Assessment is a process that is used to identify: